yandex-cloud/docs/en/compute/concepts/instance-groups/scale.md

 The service can adjust the number of instances separately in each [availability zone](../../../overview/concepts/geo-scope.md) specified in the group settings or in the entire instance group:

 * If _zonal_ scaling is used, the service calculates for each availability zone its own average metric value for scaling and the required number of instances.
 The default type of automatic scaling is zonal.
 * If _regional_ scaling is used, the metric value and the number of instances are calculated for the entire group.
-To change the group's auto scaling type to regional, pass the [`auto_scale` scaling policy](policies/scale-policy.md#auto-scale-policy) with the `auto_scale_type: REGIONAL` key.
+To change the group auto scaling type to regional, [pass the `auto_scale` scaling policy](policies/scale-policy.md#auto-scale-policy) with the `auto_scale_type: REGIONAL` key.

 ### General settings {#auto-scale-settings}